Optimal witnessing of the quantum Fisher information with few measurements: Estimation of the quantum Fisher information

-{\it Estimation of the quantum Fisher information.}--- We would like to estimate the quantum Fisher information, which is strongly connected to entanglement, while it also has a clear physical meaning in metrological applications.
-As a first step, we note that $\mathcal{F}_Q[\varrho,J_l]$ can be obtained as a closed formula with $\varrho$ and $J_l$ \cite{{Helstrom1976Quantum,*Holevo1982Probabilistic,*Braunstein1994Statistical, *Petz2008Quantum,*Braunstein1996Generalized}}, however, this is a highly nonlinear expression which would make the computation of the Legendre transform very demanding.
-A key point in our approach is using a very recent finding showing that $\mathcal{F}_Q[\varrho,J_l]$ is the convex roof of $4\va{J_y}$ \cite{Toth2013Extremal,*Yu2013Quantum}, and hence the optimization may be carried out only for pure states.
+Based on this method, we would like to estimate the quantum Fisher information, which is strongly connected to entanglement, while it also has a clear physical meaning in metrological applications.
+As the first step, we note that $\mathcal{F}_{\rm Q}[\varrho,J_l]$ can be obtained as a closed formula with $\varrho$ and $J_l$ \cite{{Helstrom1976Quantum,*Holevo1982Probabilistic,*Braunstein1994Statistical, *Petz2008Quantum,*Braunstein1996Generalized}}, however, this is a highly nonlinear expression which would make the computation of the Legendre transform very demanding.
+A key point in our approach is using a very recent finding showing that $\mathcal{F}_{\rm Q}[\varrho,J_l]$ is the convex roof of $4\va{J_y}$ \cite{Toth2013Extremal,*Yu2013Quantum}, and hence the optimization may be carried out only for pure states.
 With this, however, we are still facing an optimization problem that cannot be solved numerically for system sizes relevant for quantum metrology.

 We now arrive at our first main result.
-We show that \EQ{eq:LegendreTransform} can be rewritten as an optimization over a {\it single} real parameter.
+We show that, for the quantum Fisher information, \EQ{eq:LegendreTransform} can be rewritten as an optimization over a {\it single} real parameter.

-{\bf Observation 1.}---The quantum Fisher information can be estimated using the Legendre transform \be \hat{\mathcal{F}}_Q(W)=\sup_{\mu} \left\{\lambda_{\max}\left[W-4(J_l-\mu)^2\right]\right\}, \ee where $\lambda_{\rm max}(A)$ denotes the maximal eigenvalue of $A.$
+{\it Observation 1.} The quantum Fisher information can be estimated using the Legendre transform \be \hat{\mathcal{F}}_{\rm Q}(W)=\sup_{\mu} \left\{\lambda_{\max}\left[W-4(J_l-\mu)^2\right]\right\}, \ee where $\lambda_{\rm max}(A)$ denotes the maximal eigenvalue of $A.$